Starting hands are the two-hole cards you are being dealt. These cards are crucial in determining the strength of your hand.

 The hand range for the button position is broader than even Lo-Jack and UTG, as it is the last position on the table.

-In the button position, you are up against the blinds only, so there is an upfront advantage RFI (raising first in) while sitting at this position.
+You are up against the blinds only in the button position, so there is an upfront advantage RFI (raising first in) while sitting at this position.
 The players seated at the button have a high probability of winning even with suited two-gappers 96(s)+ and three-gappers of J7(s)+, Q6(s)+ Queens, and some offsuit hands like 9T+.

 Poker Cheat Sheets